 We believe that it is important for industry bodies to collaborate wherever appropriate.
 While different industry bodies may have differing memberships, objectives or perspectives, where overlaps are substantial they will usually best serve their members’ interests by sharing information and cooperating.

 In addition to our close relationship with our American sister organisation, the CRE Finance Council, we are an active member of the Property Industry Alliance in the UK and the European Real Estate Forum at the EU level.
-We were represented on the Real Estate Finance Group that produced the report A Vision for Real Estate Finance in the UK and are involved, particularly through the Property Industry Alliance, in seeking to implement its recommendations in a sensible way.
-We are also strengthening our relationship with the UK’s Association of Property Lenders.
+We were represented on the Real Estate Finance Group that produced the report A Vision for Real Estate Finance in the UK and are involved, through the Property Industry Alliance and in dialogue with the Bank of England, in seeking to implement certain of its recommendations in a sensible way.
+We also collaborate where it makes sense to do so with other associations, including AFME, the Loan Market Association, UK Finance and the Association of Property Lenders.

-We are among the financial supporters of both De Montfort University’s UK Commercial Property Lending Report and the more recently established German Debt Project of the International Real Estate Business School (IREBS) at Regensburg University.
+We are among the financial supporters of the UK Commercial Property Lending Report produced by the Business School, City University of London (previously, De Montfort University), the more recently established German Debt Project of the International Real Estate Business School (IREBS) at Regensburg University, and the even newer research into the French CRE lending market run by L'Institut de l'Épargne Immobilière et Foncière (IEIF).

 The Property Industry Alliance

-The PIA’s committees cover areas including REITs, research, sustainability and debt.
-Regular publications include the Property Data Report.
+The PIA's committees cover areas including research, sustainability and debt.
+Its publications include the Property Data Report (this is the most recent edition).

 The European Real Estate Forum

 The European Real Estate Forum is an informal alliance of organisations with an interest in institutional investment in European real estate, including investors, fund and asset managers, property professionals and property companies.
 CREFC Europe is the only member organisation that is specifically dedicated to representing the lending and debt investing side of the industry.
+Again, it has played a vital role in facilitating industry dialogue across Europe's real estate sector amidst the pandemic.
 You can learn more about the European Real Estate Forum here.

 The Real Estate Finance Group